 Legal Aid does not have the resources necessary to take every case.
 Because resources are limited, the Legal Aid board of directors establishes case acceptance priorities to help determine which cases to take.
 Each case is considered individually, with attention given to the facts and circumstances.
 Legal Aid makes difficult decisions about thousands of applications for assistance received each year.
 These hard choices enable Legal Aid to provide services to those who need it most.

 For more information about our Case Acceptance Priorities, click on the question above to be taken to our Workgroups page.

 If Legal Aid is unable to accept your case, we will attempt to refer you to another agency that can provide legal assistance.
 We may also inform you of certain self-help resources.

 You will not be charged for our legal services.
-You may need to pay other costs associated with your case such as filing fees, deposition fees, transcript fees, and/or other court costs.
-Please apply even if you think you can’t afford the fees because they can sometimes be waived.
+You may need to pay other costs associated with your case, such as filing fees, deposition fees, transcript fees, and/or other court costs.
+Please apply even if you think you cannot afford the fees because they can sometimes be waived.